In a Nutshell:

 Adjustability & Comfort

-There are two motors on the Med Lift 5555 Chair.
-One to control the recline function, and the other to provide the chair’s lift.
-Both are exceptionally quiet and the recline action in smooth.
+The Med Lift 5555 Chair has two motors: one to control the recline function and the other to provide the chair’s lift.
+Both are exceptionally quiet, and the recline action is smooth.

-On the remote, you’ll find three preset recline positions: Upright, TV, and Full Recline, which lays the chair down almost completely flat.
-In addition to that, you can precisely adjust your recline angle and simply ignore the presets if you prefer, which gives you unlimited flexibility on that front.
-Best of all, the footrest moves independently from the seatback, which really opens up the field of possibilities.
+On the remote, you’ll find three preset recline positions: Upright, TV, and Full Recline, which lay the chair flat.
+You can also precisely adjust your recline angle and ignore the presets if you prefer, giving you unlimited flexibility.
+Best of all, the footrest moves independently from the seatback, opening up possibilities.

-As much as we like the convenience of the preset seating options, the ability to precisely control the recline angle is where the magic is.
-Depending on what kind of condition you’ve got that’s preventing you from sleeping in a bed, you may find that lying flat isn’t the best option.
+As much as we like the convenience of the preset seating options, the magic is in precisely controlling the recline angle.
+Depending on what condition prevents you from sleeping in a bed, lying flat may not be the best option.

-If you have sleep apnea, for instance, laying perfectly flat in the chair isn’t going to be functionally different from laying in the bed.
-You’ll want (and need) to sit yourself up slightly to get a decent night’s sleep, and the Med Lift allows you to do that.
+For instance, if you have sleep apnea, laying perfectly flat in the chair isn’t functionally different from lying in bed.
+You’ll want (and need) to sit yourself up slightly to get a decent night’s sleep, and the Med-Lift allows you to do that.
+You can find other sleeper chairs in this roundup review.

 The chair is well-padded with conventional block foam.
 It’s delightfully comfortable, even after you’ve been sitting in it for several hours, but it’s not the most comfortable chair we’ve ever seen.

-It’s good, but it falls short of true greatness in this regard, lacking memory foam, double padding, or other “extras” that would enhance its comfort further, though it should be noted that the company sells a version of this chair that’s augmented with memory foam.
-That will cost you extra, of course, but if you place a premium on comfort, it’s something well worth considering.
+It’s good but falls short of true greatness in this regard, lacking memory foam, double padding, or other “extras” that would enhance its comfort further.
+It should be noted that the company sells a version of this chair augmented with memory foam.
+Of course, that will cost you extra, but if you place a premium on comfort, it’s worth considering.

 Given that this chair is slightly less expensive than the models offered by the bigger, better-established brands, you can get the enhanced padding and still only be spending about as much as you would for a top-end Catnapper Burns or Windermere Burton Lift chair.

-Here though, is where we start running into the aforementioned limitations of the chair.
-This model doesn’t offer any sort of lumbar or ergonomic support, and there are no Zero-G or Trendelenburg seating positions available.
-The design team made the conscious decision to keep it simple and stick to the basics.
-If you feel you need any of the above, this model isn’t going to be a good fit for you.
+Here, though, we start running into the aforementioned chair limitations.
+This model doesn’t offer any lumbar or ergonomic support, and no Zero-G or Trendelenburg seating positions are available.
+The design team consciously decided to keep it simple and stick to the basics.
+If you need any of the above, this model isn’t a good fit.

 Storage & Extras